Putting In a Low-Flow Toilet

-I understood his point from a water conservation perspective and since I am also the person paying the water bill I understood it from a financial perspective.
-But I am a woman who has to live on a budget and that budget requires a if-it's-not-broken-don't-fix-it point of view.
-However, from that day on every time I flushed that toilet, or heard someone else flush that toilet, I felt guilty.
+I understood his point from a water-conservation perspective, and since I am also the person paying the water bill, I understood it from a financial perspective.
+But I am a woman who has to live on a budget, and that budget requires an if-it's-not-broken-don't-fix-it point of view.
+However, from that day on, every time I flushed that toilet or heard someone else flush it, I felt guilty.

-- Two bolts on either side held the toilet base to the floor.
+- Unbolt the base.
+Two bolts on either side held the toilet base to the floor.
 Those bolts were old and rusty and I needed help from my son to loosen them.
 Once those bolts were removed it was just a case of lifting the base off the floor.

-- It only took five minutes to clean up the old wax and dirt, but it was the worst part of the installation.
+- Clean it all up.
+It only took five minutes to clean up the old wax and dirt, but it was the worst part of the installation.

 Installing the New Toilet

-After the flange was cleaned I positioned the two new bolts that came with the new toilet into the flange, threaded end up as directed by the instruction.
+- A new wax flange.
+After the flange was cleaned, I positioned the two new bolts that came with the new toilet into the flange, threaded end up as directed by the instruction.
 Then I carefully pressed the wax ring, flat side down, onto the flange.